aamnah/notes/src/content/expo/expo-bitbucket-pipeline-build-publish-distribute-standalone-app.md

 Steps

+- Build your app and let Expo manage your key

 - Generate a keystore
 - Sign the app and set it up in the Play Console
 - Setup Netlify to serve the app
 - Export the app to Netlify's public URL
 - Build the app and mention that URL (will be used for OTA)
 - Send the builds (`.aab` and `.ipa`)to a distribution service (Firebase App Distribution or Microsoft AppCenter)

+The reason i'm building with `turtle` and not with `expo` is because Expo builds are put in a build queue, which can take up to 45 minutes to build your app..
+I can not waste this many minutes in a CI/CD pipeline.
+For reference, the Bitbucket free plan gives you only 50 build minutes for an entire month.
+I actually ran out of build minutes while putting the pipeline together..

+Github gives your 2000 action minutes though.
+Go Github!

+Needed

+- An app that is ready to be published
+- Login details for Expo account

 ### Sign your app